znmead/react-shopping-list/group-fs-react-shopping-list-master/README.md

 To do List:

-Add an Item (Sets up POST route and input form, submit button, adds values of the inputs to database when save is pushed) : Lance
+Add an Item (Sets up POST route and input form, submit button, adds values of the inputs to database when save is pushed) : Lance --DONE

 Shopping List Display ( set up GET route, displays name, quantity, unit and buttons ("Buy" and "Remove") onto DOM )